Sircilla: Governance

 Siricilla Municipality was constituted in 1952 and is now classified as a first grade municipality with 34 election wards.
 The jurisdiction of the civic body is spread over an area of 55.57 km2.

 Transport

 Road

-A new national highway numbered NH 365B connects Siricilla with different district headquarters of the state Suryapet-Jangaon-Siddipet-Siricilla.State Highway 11 passes through this town.
+A new national highway numbered NH 365B connects Siricilla with different district headquarters of the state Suryapet-Jangaon-Siddipet-Siricilla.
+State Highway 11 passes through this town.

 Railway

-Manoharabad-Kothapalli broad gauge line connects the town with Secunderabad, Karimnagar, Gajwel, Siddipet and Manoharabad.
+Manoharabad-Kothapalli broad gauge line connects the Sircilla railway station with Secunderabad, Karimnagar, Gajwel, Siddipet and Manoharabad.

 Demographics

 As of 2011 census, the town has a population of 92,910 within the municipal limits of 55.47 km^{2} area.

 Hindus form the majority religious group with 92% of the population, followed by 6% Muslims and 2% others.

 Telugu is the most widely spoken language.
 Urdu is spoken among the Muslim communities.

 Politics

 The Sircilla Municipal Council is the local governmental body of the town of Sircilla.
 The jurisdiction of the civic body is spread over an area of 55.47km^{2} (21.41 mi^{2}).

 The Bharat Rashtra Samithi (BRS) commands an absolute majority of 33 seats in the 39-seat-assembly.
 Jindam Kala Chaprakani and Manche Srinivas of the BRS are the municipal chairperson and vice chairperson respectively.

 Sircilla padmashali political start with Gudla Laxminarsu, Rudra Shankaraiah...